Delayed Wound Healing

 Autor: Marisa Healy, BSN, RN

-Delayed wound healing is when it takes longer than normal for a wound to heal.
-Chemotherapy and radiation therapy can slow wound healing.
-These cancer treatments can affect how your body works and its ability to heal.
+Delayed wound healing is when a wound takes longer than normal to heal.
+Chemotherapy, targeted therapy, and radiation therapy can slow wound healing.
+These cancer treatments affect how your body works and its ability to heal.

-Radiation therapy may cause permanent (it will not go away) tissue damage in the area treated.
-This can impact wound healing long term.
+Radiation therapy may cause permanent (it will not go away) tissue damage in the area that has been treated.
+This can affect how your wounds heal.
 Wound healing is affected by the amount (dose, fractions) of radiation treatment received.

 How is it treated?

-If you have a wound, your care team will give you wound and skin care instructions to help with healing and to prevent tissue damage, both during and after treatment.
-Home care services can also help with wound care, as well as monitor wound healing.
+If you have a wound, your care team will teach you how to care for your wound and skin to help with healing and to prevent tissue damage, both during and after treatment.
+Home care services can also help with wound care.
+Your care team will watch your wounds closely.

 BreastCancer.org.
 Delayed Wound Healing.
 2019.